Trump Says Stephen Moore No Longer Being Considered For Fed Post

 Steve Moore, a great pro-growth economist and a truly fine person, has decided to withdraw from the Fed process.
 Steve won the battle of ideas including Tax Cuts....— Donald J. Trump (@realDonaldTrump) May 2, 2019

-Moore has come under criticism from lawmakers for past remarks and writings about women.
+Moore came under criticism from lawmakers for past remarks and writings about women.
 Moore wrote that women should not be allowed to referee men's NCAA basketball games and that women earning more than men "could be disruptive to family stability."

 Sen. Joni Ernst, R-Iowa, called Moore's past writings "ridiculous" and said she was "not enthused" about supporting him.